ikmdev/komet/README.md

 5. The application should now be running in the Docker container.
 Access it by navigating to `http://localhost:8080` in your web browser.
 If running on a remote server, replace localhost with the server’s IP address.

-## Running Komet GUI Tests Using the TestFX Framework
+## Running Komet GUI Unit Tests Using the TestFX Framework
 The Komet application includes GUI tests built with the TestFX framework.
 By default, these tests run in headless mode, which is ideal for continuous integration (CI) environments or situations where graphical interaction is unnecessary.
 1. **Running TestFX Tests in Headless Mode (Default)**<br>